 O’Fallon Ditchline/Ridgeline Trail – Easy – 1.5 miles

 Access: Take US 50 to McDonald’s in Gunnison.
 Turn left and go to the first stop sign.
 Turn right and travel around the college campus about halfway up the hill.
-Park in the eastern edge of the lot for the WSC library.
+Park in the eastern edge of the lot for the Western Colorado University library.
 Cross the road to the entrance of the Trail.

 This trail is an easy and short hike from the City of Gunnison through sagebrush and hills.
 It provides good views of the City and surrounding area.
 A loop hike can be completed by using the entire trail system there.

 Gunnison Bike Path – Easy – 3 miles, ADA accessible

 Access: North on Highway 135 to City Market parking lot.
 The trail starts from the parking lot.

 The bike path travels north along Highway 135 to the Gunnison River.
 You will pass horse pastures on your way to the river.
 At the river, there is public fishing access, north and west of the bridge.

 Neversink – Easy – 1.5 miles, ADA Accessible

 Access: West on Highway 50 for 5 miles.
 The entrance is on the south side of the highway and is well marked.

 Located on the north shore of the Gunnison River, this area is rich with grasses, flowers, cottonwoods and willows and is ideal for birding, fishing and wildlife observation.
 This trail is flat, shaded and provides very easy walking.

 Frontage Road – Easy – 2.5 miles, ADA Accessible